Yasmin-FY/llm-safety-silencing/mitigations/README.md

 **4. Human-in-the-Loop Escalation**

-Flag sessions with extended duration + high emotional intensity + safety-adjacent topics and route to a human moderator to review (not automatic blocking, but oversight).
+Sessions with extended duration + high emotional intensity + safety-adjacent topics should be flagged high risk and scanned by automated systems and if necessary routed to a human moderator to review (not automatic blocking, but oversight).

-Increased human review is necessary in general.
-The logistics of this may be a challenge based on the sheer amount of traffic, but this can perhaps be targeted to cases that have a high likelihood of being risky.

 **5. Respect Boundaries**